jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 The repository contains the full autonomy stack for the Mecanum wheel platform.
 The platform is designed to support advanced AI in mind.
 Sensors installed on the platform include a [Livox Mid-360 lidar](https://www.livoxtech.com/mid-360).
 Additional sensors can be mounted to the top board with various mounting options available.
 The platform comes with an Intel NUC i7 computer for running the autonomy stack.
 Space is left for an additional Nvidia Jetson AGX Orin computer or a gaming laptop to run advanced AI models.
 The autonomy stack contains a SLAM module, a route planner, an exploration planner, and a base autonomy system, where the base autonomy system further includes fundamental navigation modules for terrain traversability analysis, collision avoidance, and waypoint following.
 The system overall is capable of taking a goal point and navigating the vehicle autonomously to the goal point as well as exploring an environment and building a map along the way.
 Alternatively, the system allows users to use a joystick controller to guide the navigation while the system itself is in charge of collision avoidance.
 We provide a simulation setup together with the real robot setup for users to take advantage of the system in various use cases.
-We open-source the full autonomy stack for users to reproduce the system.
+We open-source the full autonomy stack.

 <p align="center">
   <img src="img/mecanum_wheel_platform.jpg" alt="Mecanum Wheel Platform" width="60%"/>